anatawa12/AvatarOptimizer/README.md

 The Semantic Versioning will also be applied to save format of the most components.

 For patch versions, the save format will not be changed.
-In other words, forwards compatibility in same minor version is guaranteed. \
+In other words, forwards compatibility in the same minor version is guaranteed.\
 For minor versions, the save format might be changed in a backwards compatible way.\
 For major versions, the save format might not be compatible.
 There are no guarantees for v2.0.0 or later.